-Four selected transgenic grapevine lines expressing CAP and the four expressing different PGIP constructs were propagated from cuttings in the greenhouse to obtain 48 clones of each line.
+Four selected transgenic grapevine lines expressing CAP and the four expressing different PGIP constructs were propagated from cuttings in the greenhouse to obtain 48 clones of each line (Figure 3A & B).
 After the root system developed, the cuttings were transferred to 5.5-inch pots to develop plants.
-Twenty-four clones were grafted with wild type TS scions (Figure 3).
+Twenty-four clones were grafted with wild type TS scions (Figure 3C).
 Once the growth phase in the greenhouse was completed, they were transferred to the lath house to acclimatize and then planted in two experimental fields.
 Two hundred and ten transgenic and wild type (controls), own rooted or grafted with wild type TS scions, were planted in Riverside County on 5/8/10 and the remaining 10 were planted on 3/6/11 completing the planting at this location (Figure 4, Table 1).
-We also planted 112 transgenic and wild type controls on their own roots in Solano County on 8/2/2010 (Figure 4, Table 2) Additional 56 CAP, 56 PGIP and 12 controls grafted plants for Solano County field are being generated for completing this planting later this year (2011).
+We also planted 110 transgenic and wild type controls on their own roots in Solano County on 8/2/2010.
+The remaining 2 transgenic own rooted and 108 transgenic and wild type (controls) grafted with wild type TS scions were planted on 6/27/11 completing the planting at this location (Figure 4, Table 2).
+Additional 56 CAP, 56 PGIP and 12 controls grafted plants for Solano County field are being generated for completing this planting later this year (2011).